-Duevel Venus Review – Planet of sound
+Duevel Venus Review: Planet of sound

-HFC finds itself surrounded in sound as it savours a very special omni-directional speaker 20 years in the making.
+7Review finds itself surrounded in sound as it savours a very special omni-directional speaker 20 years in the making.
 Read our Duevel Venus Review.

-As hard as they try, due to their very physics it’s often difficult for speakers to be worthy of the ‘Exotica’ tag that’s attached to this section of HFC.
+As hard as they try, due to their very physics it’s often difficult for speakers to be worthy of the ‘Exotica’ tag that’s attached to this section.
 They are, after all, in the simplest of terms a series of drivers (admittedly made from increasingly enticing materials) configured in a cabinet – invariably made from wood.
 Aside from colour, size and finish there’s not really a lot to separate, say, a speaker from a when it comes to aesthetics.
 So it comes as a welcome novelty to deliver something that really can be considered exotic in so many ways.

 First off there’s the whole issue of directionality.
 For as long as there have been loudspeakers, arguments have raged as to the best way for them to radiate sound.
 ‘Regular’ cabinets fire their sound in one direction: forwards towards the listener, meaning that they need to be